hemstreet/SlackBot-Mob/README.md

 as the key and give it which channels to output to, also set which keywords trigger these callbacks.
 Don't forget to change `lib/Actions.js` to reflect your newly created callbacks.

-You can also change the bot's name on runtime by passing it as a flag like we did above.
+@TODO: You can also change the bot's name on runtime by passing it as a flag like we did above.
 ```
 node bot.js --name "Norris Chuck"
 ```